 Masks make it difficult to gauge whether the person you’re talking to is smiling or frowning.
 So reading nonverbal cues becomes trickier.
 Here are three ways to decipher what people really mean when they’re wearing a mask.

-The CDC recommends people wear face masks to prevent the spread of COVID-19, and Minnesota has issued a mask mandate.
-But some people find masks difficult to wear.
+Face masks can help prevent the spread of COVID-19, but some people find masks difficult to wear.
 Here are some tips that may help.

 You’ve probably heard of sensory processing, but may not be sure what it means.
 The way people respond to the senses varies greatly, and when misinterpreted by the brain, it can lead to sensory processing difficulties or dysfunction.